pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 → All arguments
 ```

-Arguments greater than nine should use braces.
+Arguments greater than nine use braces.

 ```text
 ${10}